fexell/Felix-CSS-Lib/README.md

 ```
 All the flex options (`flex: <number>`).
 Multiple for each to give more choices and fallbacks.

 `.flexbox-left, .fbox-left` - The justify content for flex.
-Can changed "left" into: right, center, space-between and/or space-around.
+One can change "left" into: right, center, space-between and/or space-around.

 ```
 .flexbox-stretch, .fbox-stretch,